DL4DS/sp2024_midterm/README.md

 As for epoch, it is possible to get higher cider score with longer epoch.
 For this experiment, I set it to 13, but achieved a cider score of 50 in first 5 epochs.

+### How to evaluate

+To evaluate your fine-tune model, make sure to download config, preconfig.json files and store in the model path for inference to work.

 ## Introduction
 For this project, you will train a network to generate captions for the